mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the human voice can never reach the distance that is covered by the still small voice of conscience.*
+> *your actions are always in harmony with what you think of yourself, whether that selfimage is accurate or not.*

 </div>
 <!-- quote-end -->